 - Upload an image and make changes to it.

 - Create a new Excel file and add some content.

 - Share a comment under the result and link it to any other data.

 - Bonus: Do a search query for any attached file.

 Read the following articles:

-- In what form can I upload my lab results to SciNote?
+- How can I upload my results?

-- Can I create, upload and edit Microsoft Office documents in SciNote?
+- Can I create, upload, and edit Microsoft Office documents in SciNote?

 Watch the following video tutorials: